Short Answer

 Contract Snapshot

-The market resolves to Yes if the Pro Basketball Board of Governors approves a new franchise before January 1, 2030; otherwise, it resolves to No. The outcome is verified from the Governing League (NBA.com).
-The market will close early if the approval occurs, but if it does not, it will close by January 1, 2030, at 10:00 AM EST.
+The market resolves to "Yes" if the Pro Basketball Board of Governors approves a new franchise before January 1, 2030, with verification from the Governing League.
+Otherwise, it resolves to "No" and closes by January 1, 2030, at 10:00 AM EST. The market may close and expire early if the "Yes" condition is met before this date.

 Available Contracts